vitringr/vault/nodes/Game Development.md

 # Game Development

-The multidisciplinary process of designing and creating interactive games.
+The multidisciplinary process of designing and creating [[Software]] games.